 Only CRICOS courses can be offered to international students studying in Australia on a student visa.

 The National Code is being reviewed as part of the overall reform of the ESOS framework.
-Formal public consultations on the National Code are expected to commence in the second half of 2016.

 The National Code is established under the Education Services for Overseas Students Act 2000 (ESOS Act).
 To become CRICOS registered, a provider must demonstrate that it complies with the requirements of the National Code.
 The National Code is a legislative instrument.
 It is legally enforceable and breaches of the National Code by providers can result in enforcement action under the ESOS Act.
 This action can include the imposition of conditions on registration or suspension or cancellation of registration.